SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Kingsoft Cloud Holdings Limited - KC

-NEW YORK, NY / ACCESSWIRE / March 28, 2022 / Pomerantz LLP is investigating claims on behalf of investors of Kingsoft Cloud Holdings Limited ("Kingsoft" or the "Company") KC.
-Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.comor 888-476-6529, ext.
+NEW YORK, April 3, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Kingsoft Cloud Holdings Limited ("Kingsoft" or the "Company") KC.
+Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.

 The investigation concerns whether Kingsoft and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.